MozillaHive/hive-contributor-guide/why_a_learning_network/hive_vision_and_goals.md

 # Core Values and Principles

 Hive NYC is a dynamic movement in which the community members together determine the future direction the network takes.
-However, we share a commitment to advance the adoption of digital skills and web literacy through connected learning—in both development and practice.
+However, we share a commitment to advance the adoption of digital skills and web literacy through connected learning.

 Hive NYC programs are:
 * **Innovative**